sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

 ![](media/counts.png)

-HTSeq-count creates a count matrix using the number of the reads from each bam file that map to the genomic features in the genes.gtf.
+HTSeq-count creates a count matrix using the number of the reads from each bam file that map to the genomic features.
 For each feature (a gene for example) a count matrix shows how many reads were mapped to this feature.